Nixola/Nixbot/README.md

 ======

 Nixbot is a single channel IRC bot made with LÖVE (http://love2d.org) based on Kawata's code that uses Nikolai Resokav's (http://nikolairesokav.com) LoveFrames as GUI.
-It will answer to te sentences "Nixbot!", "Bots!" and "Circuloid!", as well as some commands that I'm about to list.
+It will answer to the sentences "Nixbot!", "Bots!" and "Circuloid!", as well as some commands that I'm about to list.
 Some of those commands can only be used by a Master.
 Every LÖVE developer is recognized as a Rank 0 master, as well as me.
 If a command requires a Master, it will accept any master.
 If it requires a Rank 0 Master, it has to be a hardcoded one.
 There's currently no way to add a Rank 0 master in runtime and I don't want to add one, even though it would be easy.